Victoria Hospice Society

 About Victoria Hospice Society:

 Founded in 1980, Victoria Hospice Society (VHS) provides end-of-life care to residents of Greater Victoria.
 Its mission is to improve the quality of life for people dealing with life-limiting illness, death, and bereavement.
-VHS runs a 17-bed inpatient unit at Royal Jubilee Hospital for respite care, pain and symptom management, and ongoing end-of-life care.
-It also runs a 24-7 home care program, offers bereavement and counselling services, conducts research on best practices in pain and symptom management for palliative care, and educates doctors, caregivers, and other healthcare professionals (HCPs) through training programs and workshops.
+VHS runs an 18-bed inpatient unit at Royal Jubilee Hospital for respite care, pain and symptom management, and ongoing end-of-life care.
+It also runs a 24-7 home care program, offers bereavement and counselling services, conducts research on best practices in pain and symptom management for palliative care, and educated doctors, caregivers, and other healthcare professionals (HCPs) through training programs and workshops.

 VHS states that most of its services are free for clients.
-In keeping with BC government policies, there are daily charges for long-term and respite care beds in the in-patient unit at Royal Jubilee Hospital.
-The charity also states that some bereavement group services may include a charge to cover basic expenses.
+In keeping with BC government policies, there are daily charges for long-term and respite care beds in the inpatient unit at Royal Jubilee Hospital.
+The charity also states that some bereavement group services may include a charge to cover basic expenses after the first five counselling sessions.

 My anchor